-In order for your loss to be immediately available for 2018 (or one of the prior three years), the settlement must take place in 2018.
-In late 2017, Canada adopted a shorter settlement period for equity and long-term debt market trades, to coincide with a change to a T+2 standard on American markets.
-This means that 2018 trades are settled in two business days.
-To complete settlement by December 31st, the trade date must be no later than December 27, 2018.
+In order for your loss to be immediately available for 2019 (or one of the prior three years), the settlement must take place in 2019.
+The trade date must be no later than December 27, 2019 to complete settlement by December 31st.